-In 2015, the Faculty of Arts is undertaking to collect information on students’ learning experiences – what they are asked to do and produce – in every course.
-This project goes by the name of [Department Name] Course Characteristics Census.
+Starting in 2015, the Faculty of Arts has been collecting information on students’ learning experiences – what they are asked to do and produce – in every course.
+This project goes by the name of the [Department Name] Course Characteristics Census.
 The reason for the department name is that the data will be of greatest value for students in undergraduate programs and for the departments and units that design the curriculum of those programs.

 - When aggregated for students at the end of their 40 courses it will provide a rich accounting of the many and various forms of learning that they have achieved in the program.
 We are building a web application for students to carry an electronic identity/portfolio/record throughout their degree, and this information, automatically pulled into it, is the keystone of that application.
 At the end of their program, students will have a rich transcript, documenting their learning experiences, which they can carry with them as they apply for further academic programs or employment.